data-douser/codeql-sap-js/javascript/frameworks/ui5/src/UI5FormulaInjection/UI5FormulaInjection.md

 ### Escape the leading special characters

-CSV cells containing leading special characters such as equal sign (`=`) may be interpreted as spreadsheet formulas.
-Therefore, these prefixes should be escaped with surrounding single quotes in order to keep them as literal strings.
+CSV cells containing leading special characters such as an equal sign (`=`) may be interpreted as spreadsheet formulas.
+To prevent them from being interpreted these prefixes should be escaped by surrounding the prefixes with single quotes in order to keep them as literal strings.

 ### Use a dedicated API function